-Strict observation during sample collection, along with a written chain of custody document for the specimen should be the standard of practice.
+Strict observation during sample collection and a written chain of custody document for the specimen should be the standard of practice.

 Goals of Treatment

 An essential role of the practitioner is prescribing controlled substances.
 Establishing treatment goals is an important aspect of opioid therapy.
 Goals should focus on pain relief and improvement in function.
-Controlled substances are laced with risks, and it is important for the prescriber to realize that the primary purpose of prescribing opioids should be to maintain patient safety.
+Controlled substances are laced with risks, and the prescriber needs to realize that the primary purpose of prescribing opioids should be to maintain patient safety.
 A responsible prescriber should follow multiple steps to assure safe and effective care of their patient.

 Therapeutic goals should be established regarding pain control and improvement in function.
 Pain goals typically involve a reduction in pain, not necessarily an elimination of pain.
 Functional goals may include: improved sleeping, increased ability to perform activities of daily living, progress in physical therapy, increased social interactions, returning to work, and improved regular exercise.
 In addition, goals should also include limiting side effects and minimizing adverse drug events.

-Non-steroidal anti-inflammatory drugs (NSAIDs) are laced with risks and some patients are unable to tolerate NSAIDs due to side effects and pre-existing co-morbid conditions.
-The risks associated with NSAIDs is one reason many prescribers choose an opioid to manage pain.
-Opioid therapy is effective in the management of many chronic pain conditions including cancer, osteoarthritis, low back pain, neuropathic pain, and post herpetic neuralgia.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are laced with risks, and some patients cannot tolerate NSAIDs due to side effects and pre-existing co-morbid conditions.
+The risks associated with NSAIDs are one reason many prescribers choose an opioid to manage pain.
+Opioid therapy effectively manages many chronic pain conditions, including cancer, osteoarthritis, low back pain, neuropathic pain, and post-herpetic neuralgia.

-In recent times, opioid therapy has fallen out of favor as a commonly prescribed medication.
-In the distant past, it was only used for severe acute pain and cancer pain.
-In the early 2000s, opioids were one of the most commonly prescribed medications, but now only hydrocodone with acetaminophen falls in the top ten medications that are prescribed.18
+Recently, opioid therapy has fallen out of favor as a commonly prescribed medication.
+In the distant past, it was only used for severe acute and cancer pain.
+In the early 2000s, opioids were one of the most commonly prescribed medications, but now only hydrocodone with acetaminophen falls in the top ten prescribed medications (Fuentes et al., 2018).

-A position paper from the American Academy of Neurology suggested that there is evidence for good short-term pain relief with opioids, but no good evidence exists for continuation of pain relief or improved function for extended periods of time without sustaining serious risks of dependence, overdose, or addiction.19
+A position paper from the American Academy of Neurology suggested that there is evidence for good short-term pain relief with opioids.
+However, no good evidence exists for continuing pain relief or improved function for extended periods without sustaining serious risks of dependence, overdose, or addiction (Franklin, 2014).

-When non-opioid therapy is ineffective or there is severe nociceptive pain, opioid therapy is often used.
-In chronic back pain, opioids do not improve pain scores any more than non-opioid therapy.20 Opioid therapy is often used to manage neuropathic pain but is commonly thought to be second line to antidepressants and anticonvulsants.
+When non-opioid therapy is ineffective, or there is severe nociceptive pain, opioid therapy is often used.
+In chronic back pain, opioids do not improve pain scores more than non-opioid therapy (Martell et al., 2014).
+Opioid therapy is often used to manage neuropathic pain but is commonly thought to be the second line to antidepressants and anticonvulsants.

 Side Effects of Opioids

 - Constipation is a frequent issue for those who use opioids.
-Risk factors for constipation include older age, those with intra-abdominal pathology and those who eat a low fiber diet.
+Risk factors for constipation include those with intra-abdominal pathology and those who eat a low-fiber diet.
 Patients on opiates should be encouraged to increase fiber intake, drink plenty of fluids and exercise.
 Stool softeners (e.g., docusate sodium) and stimulants (e.g., bisacodyl) may be needed to manage constipation.
-An osmotic laxative such as polyethylene glycol or lactulose may also be considered and may be added to stools softeners/stimulants for resistant constipation.
+An osmotic laxative such as polyethylene glycol or lactulose may also be considered and added to stool softeners/stimulants for resistant constipation.

 - Antiemetic medications can help treat nausea.